top of page

 Condos are individual units within a larger building or complex.
 Owners hold the title to their unit but share ownership of common areas.

 Rates: Condos may have slightly higher mortgage rates due to the risk associated with shared ownership and the financial stability of the overall condominium association.
-May have higher interest rates and down payment requirements, and may require additional fees such as homeowners association (HOA) fees.
+May have higher interest rates and down payment requirements and may require additional fees such as homeowners association (HOA) fees.

 Minimum Down Payments and Credit Scores